goradd/goradd/doc/quickstart.md

 that will be used by goradd to build your application.

 ### Run the app
-1. Change your working directory to the goradd-project directory.
+1. Change your working directory to the goradd-project directory (`cd goradd-project`) and run: `go mod tidy`.
+This will download all the dependencies of the generated project.
 2. From the command line, run:
 ```go run goradd-project/main```
 You will see a number of messages about additional go packages being installed.